Janissaries (series): The Confederation

 The immediate saviors of the doomed human soldiers are representatives of a race of beings called the Shalnuksis.
 The Shalnuksis are traders looking to continue to profit from the trafficking of a recreational drug that is obtained only from the planet Tran.
 The planet is generally unknown amongst the other races of the Confederation, a secret the Shalnuksis are intent upon maintaining.
 While their drug trafficking is not illegal per se, the use of "wild" humans (humans taken from Earth, not descended from the slaves of the Confederation) to produce the drug is something that would be stopped if it were known, thus the need for secrecy.

 Confederation technology

 Confederation technology includes the all-important "phase drive", a type of faster-than-light travel.
 Pournelle never explains what the drive is, or suggests how it works.
 Ships using it, however, vanish from normal space while under way.
-While Confederation technology appears quite advanced, curiously enough it doesn't seem quite as advanced as one might expect from a civilization that had had space travel for over 5,000 years.
+While Confederation technology appears quite advanced, it doesn't seem quite as advanced as one might expect from a civilization that had had space travel for over 5,000 years.
 Pournelle has Gwen Tremaine talk about how the Confederation has become stagnant in its stability, however, so this might be a deliberate technological decision.
 One reason an independent space-going humanity might be a threat could be the unregulated and destabilizing effect ever-advancing and evolving technology such as exists on Earth could pose.